What is Accounting Software?

 Accounting software is designed to automate and internalize all or part of the services of your accountant (debit and credit accounting, financial advice, accounting documents) as well as routine administrative operations (creation of quotes, invoices, voucher orders, supply management, collection of invoices and expense reports, tracking payments, etc.).

 Accounting software offers a financial view.
 This is why it is different from commercial management software and invoicing software.
 Moreover, it interprets the financial impact of current operations.
-And, it is particularly recommended for small companies (startups, TEPs, self-employed) and medium-sized companies (SMEs, SMIs) that need to know more precisely about transactions on their bank account or the state of the treasury in real-time.
+And, it is particularly recommended for small companies (startups, TEPs, self-employed) and medium-sized companies (SMEs, SMIs) that need to keep track of transactions occurring on their bank account or the state of their finances in real-time.

 Main Features of an Accounting Software